charmedsatyr-401-advanced-javascript/lab-15/README.md

 * `echo '{"role":"user", "capabilities":["read"]}' | http :3000/roles`

-Note that once an `admin` role and user have been created, you can simply `POST` to `/autopopulate-roles` with the appropriate authorization, to populate the remaining roles, e.g.:
+Note that you can simply `POST` to `/autopopulate-roles` to populate the standard roles, e.g.:

-* `http post :3000/autopopulate-roles -a admin:admin`
+* `http post :3000/autopopulate-roles`

 ###### Signing Up
 Using the `httpie` application or a similar program, send the following commands to the server (you may use a custom username and password throughout):